The BFS Short Story Competition 2019

 - Please put title and author name in the header for each page.

 - Please include a word count.

-- Stories should be saved in a readable form as an attachment in “Microsoft Word” or “Rich Text Format”.
+- Stories should be saved in a readable form (for example “Microsoft Word document” or “Rich Text Format”).

-- Please use a sensible font such as Times New Roman, Courier New, Arial, Calibri, Garamond, etc.
+- Please use a plain font (for example: Times New Roman, Courier New, Arial, Calibri, Garamond)

 Failure to submit manuscripts in this manner may lead to disqualification.
 Stories that exceed 5000 words will not be read but you may still be charged.

 Entries should be submitted by email.

 - Head your email “BFS Short Story Competition”